RMIT-Ace/SwiftBestPractices/README.md

 └── Resources/               # assets, localisation, etc.
 ```

-## Key Principles
+### Key Principles

-- Organise by feature, not by type.
-Grouping HomeView, HomeViewModel, and HomeService together beats having a flat ViewModels/ folder with 30 files in it.
+* Organise by feature, not by type.** Grouping `HomeView`, `HomeViewModel`, and `HomeService` together beats a flat `ViewModels/` folder with 30 files in it.
 Feature-based organisation scales much better.

-- Keep the navigator clean.
-The file navigator is your daily workspace — if it takes more than 2–3 clicks to find something, the structure needs simplifying.
+* Keep the navigator clean.** The file navigator is your daily workspace — if it takes more than 2–3 clicks to find something, the structure needs simplifying.

-- Match your filesystem.
-With real folders, what you see in Finder matches what you see in Xcode.
+* Match your filesystem.** With real folders, what you see in Finder matches what you see in Xcode.
 This makes Git diffs, PR reviews, and onboarding new devs significantly easier.

-- Use Swift Package Manager for true modularity.
-If your app grows large, extracting features into local Swift packages (via File → New → Package) gives you proper module boundaries, faster compile times, and enforced separation of concerns — better than just folder organisation alone.
+* Use Swift Package Manager for true modularity.** If your app grows large, extracting features into local Swift packages (`File → New → Package`) gives you proper module boundaries, faster compile times, and enforced separation of concerns — better than folder organisation alone.